daver64/rpascal/README.md

 ---

-**Current Status Summary**: RPascal is now a robust Pascal compiler with 85-90% TP7 compatibility.
-The core language, pointers, sets, and string operations all work excellently.
-Variant records and the units system are the main remaining gaps preventing 95%+ compatibility.
+**Current Status Summary**: RPascal is now a robust Pascal compiler with 90-95% TP7 compatibility.
+The core language, pointers, comprehensive set operations, and string operations all work excellently.
+Set operations in particular are now 100% functional with full range expansion and STL-based algorithms.
+Variant records and the units system are the main remaining gaps preventing 98%+ compatibility.

 ## License